 Lawn Mowing Tips for Beginners

 Congratulations!
 You’ve just bought your first home and are finding yourself with a lawn to care for.
-If you’ve never mowed before, it’s not complicated — provided you have a good working knowledge of the basics.
+If you’ve never mowed before, it’s not complicated — provided you have a good working knowledge of the basics of landscaping.

-- When to mow.
 Mow in the morning once the grass is dry or late in the day.
 Try to avoid mowing when grass is wet.
 Doing so won’t harm your lawn but you won’t get the best results.
 If you have to mow when the grass is wet, be sure to use either a bag to collect clippings or remove any clumps of wet grass that could eventually cause browning and bald spots.
 Use a silicone or oil-based spray on the bottom of your mower to prevent any wet grass from accumulating around the blade.
 Also remember that seasons will affect how you care for your lawn.
 Lawn care in the Spring can be much different than lawn care in the Fall.

 The Bottom Line

 A well cared for lawn gives your home real curb appeal.
 By following these simple instructions you can be sure your lawn will thrive.